 Reading a book while holding it in my hands or placing it on a desk has always been superior to reading something on a screen.
 I knew that for myself, but what I kept questioning is information management and note-taking.
 Of course it is easier to store, organization and retrieve information on a computer.
 The issue, however, is that the amount of information I could be exposed to and be distracted by on a computer screen is infinite.
 I can easily click on the wrong tab and suddenly I am sucked into doing something else.
 There is also the constraints of physical space.
 Holding a book forces one to engage with it, making it a bit harder to engage with something else at the same time and not be aware of being distracted.
 The book occupies a space that only it can occupy at the same time, but this doesn’t happen on a computer screen.

-- Printing things I want to read online
+- Printing things to read offline

 Whether it is a Wikipedia article or a Twitter thread, I usually try to print any long and interesting material online to digest it better offline.
-I bought a cheap printer mainly for this, and I find it quite useful as I can take some of those pages I printed with me to read in bed, in the bathroom and in the kitchen.
+I bought a cheap printer mainly for this, and I find it quite useful as I can take some of those pages I printed with me to read in bed, in the bathroom, and in the kitchen.
 As portable as a phone!

 - Books lying around the apartment